GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 In general, the coding style should follow the C# Coding Conventions as defined by [Microsoft](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
 These coding standards should make our lives easier by ensuring the overall readability and maintainability of the code.
 Note that we also follow the SOLID programming principles and try to adhere to the Gang of Four design patterns whenever possible to enable flexibility and scalability of the codebase as it grows.

-This document provides a quick-start guide for working within the standards and the core architecture for the game.
+This document provides a quick-start guide for working within the standards and the core architecture for the application.
 Templates with heavy commentary are provided to empower developers to begin working with the codebase with short suspense.
-The Coding Standards document does not, however, describe the game on a deep architectural level.
+The Coding Standards document does not, however, describe the application on a deep architectural level.
 For more information concerning the architectural structure of the codebase, please see `CoreArchitecture.md`.

 ## File Structure

 Recommendations for the file/folder structure of a Unity project is documented below.
-Through the development cycle of the game, we may have small deviations from the structure that is outlined.
+Through the development cycle of the application, we may have small deviations from the structure that is outlined.
 If the need arises, this section will be updated to reflect any changes.

 ```
 // All core architectural scripts are placed here